 - When the grill or table on the porch are dirty, I grab one of these old wipes.

-I still use Clorox wipes for quick disinfecting jobs, like wiping down the cell phone, remote controls, game controls, light switches etc. But disposable wipes are pretty costly.
+I still use Clorox wipes or my alcohol wipes for quick disinfecting jobs, like wiping down the cell phone, remote controls, game controls, light switches etc. But disposable wipes are costly.
 These reusable cleaning wipes can be tossed in the washer or tossed in the garbage if I wipe up something really nasty.